Cosmology of Cubic Poincar\'e Gauge gravity: Conclusions

 The equations of motion for this formulation of cubic Poincaré gauge gravity for a flat FLRW geometry are expressed in Sec.~\ref{sec:flrw_eqns}.
 Here, the symmetries of the geometry are first used to determine the conserved quantities of the system.
 This is directly followed by equations of motion for the system variables, as well as the fluid conservation equation.
 This produces a system of coupled differential equations that need to be resolved through the consideration of subclasses of the overarching theory.
 Indeed, in Sec.~\ref{sec:obs_ana}, two initial branches are considered for this extensive framework theory.
 In the first branch, the hypermomentum, which is the response of the matter action under connection variations, vanishes in order to explore the role of the cubic interaction term $h_{13}$ and the mass term of the pseudovector $m_S$.
 The mass term $m_S$ is consistent with $\Lambda$CDM but has a preference for a nonzero value in all cases at a level of at least $2\sigma$, while the $h_{13}$ parameter also produces a slight preference for a nonzero value.
 This shows some viability beyond $\Lambda$CDM and may benefit from further analysis with other datasets probing other aspects of cosmology, including further data on large scale structure as well as CMB measurements from the early Universe.

 For the second branch in Sec.~\ref{sec:obs_ana}, the matter fluid and hypermomentum equations are restricted to be conserved independently.
 This provides another physically interesting branch of the overarching class of theories contained in the cubic Poincaré gauge gravity framework.
 This is particularly interesting since the background cosmology equations provide a framework in which a flat FLRW geometry produces the same term as a nonflat geometry in terms of the dependence on the scale factor.
 This gives another route to introduce that term without the need to induce nonflat geometries.
+In other words, torsional effects induce or mimic a curvature-like term in the flat-FLRW modified equations.
+It should be noted that at the background level, $C_2$ contributes as $a^{-2}$ and therefore enters $H(z)$ in the same way as a true curvature density parameter $\Omega_k$.
+However, the two cases are not fully degenerate.
+In a genuinely curved FLRW spacetime, curvature also affects the relation between comoving distances and observables through $D_M(z)=S_k[\chi(z)]$, with $S_k$ the curvature-dependent function.
+In contrast, in our flat model with a $C_2/a^2$ term the metric stays spatially flat, so the transverse comoving distance is simply $D_M(z)=\chi(z)$ with $\chi(z)=\int_0^z \mathrm{d}z'/H(z')$~\cite{Weinberg:2008zzc}.
+Thus, probes relying only on the expansion history (radial BAO, cosmic chronometers, etc.) would be unable to distinguish $C_2$ from $\Omega_k$, while geometric consistency tests that compare transverse and radial distances (e.g.\ CMB angular-diameter distance, transverse BAO, Alcock--Paczynski tests) can break this degeneracy~\cite{Aghanim:2018eyx,Eisenstein:2005su,2dFGRS:2005yhx,Alcock:1979mp,Seo:2003pu}.

-The effect of the DESI data set is more pronounced in this scenario, which has the impact of reducing the Hubble constant value.
+The effect of the DESI data set is more pronounced in the second branch, which has the impact of reducing the Hubble constant value.
 While the cosmology parameter best-fits are in agreement with $\Lambda$CDM at an appropriate statistical level, the value of the equation of state does appear to be generally lower.